Grapes are one of nature’s little treats – literally. They’re sweet, tart, refreshing, satisfyingly fleshy, and versatile all at the same time!

 If the dog does not vomit after the second hydrogen peroxide administration, do not use it again.

 Instead, get them to the nearest veterinarian as soon as possible.
-Your veterinarian’s primary focus will be to reduce the risk that your dog’s body will be able to absorb any toxins in the grapes.
+Your veterinarian’s primary focus will be to reduce the risk of grape toxins absorbed into the stomach.

 What a Vet Will Do if Your Dog Has Eaten Grapes

 Who would’ve thought that one little grape would lead to a vet visit?
 Sigh…